lucidmotifs/web-programming-a1/ISSUES.md

 - --Products list should have its internal font changed to match site style.--
 - --Front page needs content for it's article examples.--
 - --Front page news articles require style section to be created--
-- Single product needs to lose the top banner, but have an 'aside' created on the left hand side containing an image representing the product.
+- --Single product needs to lose the top banner, but have an 'aside' created on the left hand side containing an image representing the product.--
-- Single product form plus/minus buttons should be of uniform size.
+- --Single product form plus/minus buttons should be of uniform size.--
 - Create page title / label for each of the pages.
 - Add permission tag to all images used.
 - Change Page titles.
 Add fav-icon.
-- Redo style section on single_product to better match site style.
+- --Redo style section on single_product to better match site style.--